Javguz00/multilang-courses-site/README.md

 - The header shows an “Admin” link only when the current session user has `role = ADMIN`.
 Non-admin users won’t see it and will be redirected if they try to access `/admin` URLs directly.

 ## Commerce & Stripe (local testing)
+### Refunds and partial reimbursements (operational guidance)

+- Stripe refunds: Initiate refunds in the Stripe Dashboard or via API.
+Webhook events (`charge.refunded`, `payment_intent.canceled`) should be handled to reflect state.
+- Orders: Mark the corresponding `Order` as `REFUNDED` (full) or introduce a new status such as `PARTIALLY_REFUNDED` for partial refunds.
+- Enrollments: For full refunds, consider removing or deactivating the user's `Enrollment` records for refunded courses.
+For partial refunds (some items), remove only those course enrollments.
+- Auditing: Record a line in `AuditLog` (operator and reason) to preserve a trail.
+- Next phase: Add a dedicated refunds handler that validates ownership and refund eligibility, and processes side-effects idempotently.

 1) Environment variables